 I finally wrote my first full-length manuscript in 2011.
 I had a 2 1/2-year-old by then and I wrote two mornings a week while she was in preschool and during her afternoon naps.
 It took me about five months to write, and it really wasn’t very good, but a fire had been lit inside me and I knew I’d found my calling.

 After putting that book away, I tried idea after idea, but nothing stuck.
 Finally, I asked myself what kind of book I wanted to read.
 I immediately thought of the Mobile area, specifically the eastern shore of Mobile Bay.
 And I thought of New Orleans, a city I’ve always loved.
 A bed and breakfast appeared, as did something about an eccentric grandmother.
 Slowly, a story began to take shape, as they do.
 But this time, all that practice—the fits and starts and the completed (albeit bad) book—gave me the perseverance and drive I needed to forge ahead with this one.

 After ten months of writing THE HIDEAWAY, six months of revising, about ten months of querying, and one very gracious fellow author passing my query on to an editor friend of hers, I had serious interest from Thomas Nelson (a division of HarperCollins).
 Soon after, I signed on to work with my super-agent Karen Solem, and after a few more months of waiting, I signed a two-book deal with Thomas Nelson.

-My second book, HURRICANE SEASON, comes out in April of 2018, and I recently turned in the manuscript for my third novel, which will release in early 2019.
-When I'm not writing or editing, I’m jumping on the trampoline with my two daughters, exercising, sweeping the kitchen floor again, listening to Josh Ritter with my husband, and waiting impatiently for our next trip to the beach.
+My second novel, HURRICANE SEASON, came out in April of 2018, and my third, GLORY ROAD, releases March 19, 2019.
+After taking a lovely and much-needed writing break, I'm at work on my next book.
+When I'm not writing or editing, I’m jumping on the trampoline with my two daughters, reading, exercising, sweeping the kitchen floor again, listening to good music with my husband, and waiting impatiently for our next trip to the beach.